Full-Batch Gradient Descent Outperforms One-Pass SGD: Sample Complexity Separation in Single-Index Learning: Introduction

 \subsection{Related work}

-\paragraph{Learning single and multi-index models.} The sample complexity of learning Gaussian single-index models has been widely studied in the feature learning literature.
+\paragraph{Learning single- and multi-index models.} The sample complexity of learning Gaussian single-index models has been widely studied in the feature learning literature.
 A common conclusion is that gradient-based training requires polynomial-in-$d$ many samples \citep{soltanolkotabi2017learning,dudeja2018learning,arous2021online,bietti2022learning,damian2023smoothing,glasgow2025propagation}, where the exponent depends on $k\in\N$ which is the \textit{information exponent} (or \textit{generative exponent}) of the activation function $\sigma$ \citep{damian2024computational,joshi2025learning}.
-The quadratic $\sigma$ we study, both with and without truncation, corresponds to the $k=2$ setting: here, the population gradient flow starting from random initialization takes $T \gtrsim \log d$ time to “escape mediocrity” \citep{arous2021online,braun2025fast}, translating to a sample complexity of $n \gtrsim d\log d$ for one-pass SGD.
+The quadratic $\sigma$ we study, both with and without truncation, corresponds to the $k=2$ setting: here, the population gradient flow starting from random initialization takes $T \gtrsim \log d$ time to “escape mediocrity” \citep{arous2021online,braun2025fast}, translating to a sample complexity of $n \gtrsim d\log d$ for online SGD.
 Beyond GD, the performance of spectral methods and approximate message passing in the proportional $n,d$ limit has been sharply characterized \citep{ma2019optimization,lu2020phase,maillard2020phase,mondelli-2021-amp-spec-glm}, along with optimal error rates and information-theoretic lower bounds \citep{barbier2019optimal,mondelli2018fundamental}.
-We note that the model \eqref{eq:model} is a special case of a \textit{multi-index model}; for this broader class class of target functions, the sample and iteration complexity of gradient-based training has also been investigated \citep{damian2022neural,abbe2022merged,dandi2023two,collins2024hitting,zhang2025neural}, as well as optimal spectral algorithms for weak recovery \citep{zhang2022precise,defilippis2025optimal,kovavcevic2025spectral,damian2025generative}.
-Finally, the concurrent work of \citet{montanari2025phase} employs dynamical mean-field theory to derive sharp thresholds for full-batch gradient descent to weakly recover the first ``nontrivial'' subspace of the multi-index target function.
+We note that the model \eqref{eq:model} is a special case of a \textit{multi-index model}; for this broader function class, the sample complexity of gradient-based training has also been investigated \citep{damian2022neural,abbe2022merged,dandi2023two,collins2024hitting,oko2024learning,zhang2025neural}, as well as other algorithms for weak recovery \citep{zhang2022precise,defilippis2025optimal,kovavcevic2025spectral,damian2025generative,diakonikolas2025robust,diakonikolas2026algorithms}.
+Finally, the concurrent work of \citet{montanari2026phase} employs dynamical mean-field theory to derive sharp thresholds for full-batch gradient descent to recover the first ``nontrivial'' subspace of the multi-index target function.